MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-admin.md

   > [!TIP]
   > To see details or take action on other user reported messages without leaving the details flyout, use :::image type="icon" source="../../media/updownarrows.png" border="false"::: **Previous item** and **Next item** at the top of the flyout.

-<sup>\*</sup> Depending on the nature and status of the message, some actions might not be available, are available directly in the flyout, or are available under :::image type="icon" source="../../media/m365-cc-sc-more-actions-icon.png" border="false"::: **More actions**.
+<sup>\*</sup> Depending on the nature and status of the message, some actions might not be available, are available directly at the top of the flyout, or are available under :::image type="icon" source="../../media/m365-cc-sc-more-actions-icon.png" border="false"::: **More actions** at the top of the flyout.

 These actions are described in the following subsections.